mvysny/mvysny.github.io/_posts/2023-11-26-ubuntu-on-macbook.md

 The mouse scrolling wheel works in a really annoying way for some reason, but that's just a nitpick and hopefully can be solved.

+For more detailed info please see [Virtual Machines on MacBook](../virtual-machines-macbook/).